-Abdul Hafeez-Baig, Raj Gururajan, David Jones and P. A. Danaher (2012), Feeding Back and Enhancing Authentic Learning in Quality Course Assessment Design: Locating Information Systems Education in Rigorous Educational Research, Paper submitted/to appear at ACIS’2012.
+Abdul Hafeez-Baig, Raj Gururajan, David Jones and P. A. Danaher (2012), Feeding Back and Enhancing Authentic Learning in Quality Course Assessment Design: Locating Information Systems Education in Rigorous Educational Research, Paper accepted for ACIS’2012.

 Beer, C., Clark, K., & Jones, D. (2010).
 Indicators of engagement.
 Curriculum, technology and transformation for an unknown future.
 Proceedings of ASCILITE Sydney 2010 (pp. 75-86).